ALL

 Is there such a thing as a safe bet?

-All gambling or betting has some risk.
+All gambling carries an element of chance and has some risk.
 Consider using these guidelines for gambling responsibly:

-People with gambling problems may also get into trouble like gambling until all their money is gone, owing money to family and friends, and going into debt to pay for their gambling.
-This kind of trouble can cause stress, fear, pain, and embarrassment for the people involved.
+If you have a gambling problem, you may experience harm such as gambling until all your money is gone, owing money to family and friends, and going into debt to pay for your gambling.

 Myths and facts